-'Open-source' robotic surgery platform going to top medical research labsJanuary 12th, 2012 in Other /
+'Open-source' robotic surgery platform going to top medical research labsJanuary 12, 2012 in Medicine & Health / Other

 Robotics experts at the University of California, Santa Cruz and the University of Washington (UW) have completed a set of seven advanced robotic surgery systems for use by major medical research laboratories throughout the United States.
 After a round of final tests, five of the systems will be shipped to medical robotics researchers at Harvard University, Johns Hopkins University, University of Nebraska, UC Berkeley, and UCLA, while the other two systems will remain at UC Santa Cruz and UW.